 b.
 Risk Assessment:

-Once risks have been identified, organizations should assess the likelihood, risk probability and potential impact of each risk, assigning a risk rating based on factors such as probability, severity, and velocity.
+Once risks have been identified, organizations should assess the likelihood, risk probability and potential impact of each identified risk, assigning a risk rating based on factors such as probability, severity, and velocity.

 c.
 Risk Response Planning: